graphops/docs/docs/graphcast/radios/poi-radio.md

 ## Monitoring the Radio

-If the Radio operator has set up a Slack Bot integration and the Radio finds a POI mismatch, it sends alerts to the designated channel.
+If the Radio operator has set up a Slack Bot and/or Discord bot integration and the Radio finds a POI mismatch, it sends alerts to the designated channels.
 The operator can also inspect the logs to see if the Radio is functioning properly, if it's sending and receiving messages, if it's comparing normalised POIs, if there is a found POI mismatch, etc.

 Support for Prometheus metrics and Grafana dashboards is coming soon!